PhilipQuirke/SkyCombAnalystHelp/DroneSettings.md

 ### Use Video From / To (Seconds)
 These editable settings show the portion of the video that will be image processed by SkyComb Analyst.

-The default settings are from the start of the first Leg to the end of the last Leg.

 ### Drone on ground at
 If your drone very accurately measures its height above ground then this setting can be skipped.